UrielCh/ovh-java-sdk/README.md

 # function naming

-Calls have the same name thant they REST URL, juer replace special chars by _ and postfix the result by the http method name ex:
+Calls have the same name thant they REST URL, just replace special chars by _ and postfix the result by the http method name ex:

     POST /telephony/{billingAccount}/conference/{serviceName}/participants/{id}/mute

 will be named:

     billingAccount_conference_serviceName_participants_id_mute_POST(billingAccount, serviceName, id, ...)

 so that you can easily guesse all the function names.

 # services: